Foreign Relations & International Law

 Even if Sweden does not join NATO, it will be difficult to turn back the clock for Stockholm’s diplomats.
 The country’s reputation of nonalignment has allowed it to play an outsized role internationally.
 In recent years, Sweden has been the protecting power for the U.S. and Australia in North Korea, where it has helped facilitate the release of Western prisoners, while hosting peace talks that have resulted in a temporary cease-fire in Yemen.
 Though some NATO member states continue to play diplomatically significant roles, such as Norway in Colombia or Turkey in Ukraine, the Swedish diplomatic corps will be hard pressed to regain the prestige across frontlines and geopolitical divides that it once had.

-Naman Karl-Thomas Habtom is a doctoral student at the University of Cambridge, where he researches military and diplomatic history.
+Naman Karl-Thomas Habtom recently defended his doctoral thesis at the University of Cambridge, where he has researched military and diplomatic history.
 He was previously a visiting researcher at Université libre de Bruxelles and a guest researcher at the Swedish Defence University.
 He writes widely on international affairs and security policy.

 Subscribe to Lawfare